jhu-redcap/from_address_limiter/README.md

 ### Features

-- **Restrict From Address Domains**: Administrators can define a list of forbidden email domains to prevent users from configuring email alerts with restricted domains.
+- **Restrict From Address Domains**: Administrators can define a list of restricted email domains to prevent users from configuring email alerts with restricted domains.
 - **Modal Alerts**: A modal alert is displayed if a user attempts to use a restricted email domain.
 The modal is designed to be truly modal, meaning no other actions can be performed until it is dismissed by the user.

 ## Usage